-Join us at our Health Science Information Session to learn more about our Health Unit Coordinator program:
+Join us at our Health Science Information Session to learn more about our Health Unit Coordinator and Nursing Technician programs:

 - Short five-month program